diwakarpp/CqlSharp.Linq/README.md

-This code is the forked edition of https://github.com/reuzel/CqlSharp.Linq and is used in http://thulya.com for Cassandra databse queries.
+This code is the forked edition of https://github.com/reuzel/CqlSharp.Linq and is used in http://thulya.com for Cassandra database queries.

 CqlSharp.Linq
 =============